Skip to Main Content

 • The publisher of the book will be an academic publisher.
 Examples of academic publishers are university presses (ex.
 The University of Tennessee Press), scholarly associations (ex.
 Modern Language Association), and for-profit academic publishers (ex.
 Taylor & Francis).

-• Books usually are not peer reviewed, but you should be able to find information from the publisher about how they determine what books to publish and how they ensure high-quality research.
+• Books usually are not peer reviewed, but you should be able to find information from the publisher's website about how they determine what books to publish and how they ensure high-quality research.

 Identifying a Scholarly Article

-So your professor told you to find a "scholarly article."
-Maybe they said an "academic article," a "journal article" or a "peer-reviewed article."
-Here are a couple ways to figure out if what you found meets that criteria.
+When your professor requires that you find a "scholarly article" [or an "academic article," a "journal article" or a "peer-reviewed article"], there are a few ways to determine if what you found meets that criteria.

 Is it Peer Reviewed?